xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 3. **Write comments throughout your code as a favor for future you!** You will be building on top of this project over the course of 3 months.
 Future you will have to come back and re-read all of the code you are going to write.
 Help future you understand your code by writing comments to explain what each line of code is doing.

 ## 🚀 Roadmap: Step-by-step guide to building your project
 Make sure you've finished Version 0 before moving on with the following steps.

-### Step 1:

-### Step 3: Create API Call to REST Countries API
+### Create API Call to REST Countries API
 1. In App.jsx, create API call that pulls countries data from the [REST Countries API](https://restcountries.com) using useEffect
 2. Display countries data from API call on the Home page, instead of displaying data from `data.json`
 3. Push your code to Github!

-### Step 2: Create the Home Page
-1. In Version 0, you wrote all your code in the App.jsx file.
-Now that you've set up `react-router`, the code you wrote in the App.jsx file should be moved to the Home.jsx file instead, because that code is for the Home page.

-### Step 3: Create the SavedCountries Page and Form
+### Build the SavedCountries Page

-1. Create the JSX file for the Saved Countries Page called SavedCountries.jsx
-2. In SavedCountries.jsx, create the Form so that the user can submit their profile information
+1. In SavedCountries.jsx, create the Form so that the user can submit their profile information
-3. Style the Form according to the designs
+2. Style the Form according to the designs

-### Step 4: Create the CountryDetail page
+### Create the CountryInfo page
 1. We will create this page together as a class, so you do not need to create this page until the time comes.

-### Step 5: Deploy project to Netlify
+### Deploy project to Netlify
 1. Deploy your completed project to [Netlify](https://www.netlify.com/) via your Github repo.
 In your Netlify Deploy settings, you will need to specify which version you want to deploy.
-Check out [this documentation to help you do this](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz)
+Check out [this guide to help you](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz).

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)

+Finished all the above steps?
+Fantastic!
+Here are a few next-level challenges to tackle:
 1. Create the search bar on the Home page
 2. Filter countries by region on the Home page
 3. Bordering countries on Country Detail page
 4. Light & Dark Mode
+You can find the [designs for all of these Stretch Goals in the Figma file.](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1032-2&p=f&t=63CpCVNtkWIFmrAK-0)